flasherxgapple/fryzen/README.md

 ## License

-MIT
 This project is open-source.
 Feel free to modify and distribute.

 ## Credits

-Created with passion for Twin Joystick Shooter Game.
-Inspired by [Pew Pew Live](https://github.com/pewpewlive) & Geometry Wars.
+Created with passion for retro gaming.
+Inspired by classic shooters like Gradius and R-Type.